 In 2021, Washington state experienced an unprecedented heat dome event leading to 128 heat-related deaths, which occurred earlier in the season than is typical.
 The regional temperature was on average 30°F warmer than the mean of the hottest 3 months in the previous decade., Additionally, each week between June 20th – July 31st, 2021 had a higher rate of excess death (205 excess death each week) not directly attributed to heat.
 Excess heat impacts emergency response systems, significantly increasing emergency visits for acute heat illnesses, increasing 911 call volume, and costing billions of dollars annually.
 While everyone is susceptible to increased heat, it doesn’t impact everyone in the same ways.

 Higher air temperatures increase wildfire likelihood, posing a serious threat to human health, ecosystems, and infrastructure.
 Wildfire smoke is comprised of a mixture of pollutants, including fine particulate matter (PM2.5), carbon monoxide, nitrogen oxides, formaldehyde, benzene and others.
 Wildfire smoke exposure increases all-cause mortality, impacts respiratory health, and may co-occur and interact with heat exposure to impact cardiorespiratory morbidity and mortality.
-Certain workers are disproportionately co-exposed, such as agricultural populations who may experience high there is the highest concurrent heat and PM2.5 exposures.
+Certain workers are disproportionately co-exposed, such as agricultural populations, who may experience high concurrent heat and PM2.5 exposures.
 As a result of a warming climate, wildfires are becoming larger, more destructive, and more difficult to control, which will drastically increase the impact on heat and health.

 Certain populations are more vulnerable to both environmental exposures including: